shailesh1729/tisp/book/convex_sets/convex_functions.md

 $$

-The closed sublevel sets can be shown to be intersection of a set of open sublevel sets.
+The sublevel sets can be shown to be intersection of a set of strict sublevel sets.

 ```{prf:theorem} Sublevel set as intersection
 :label: res-cvxf-sublevel-set-as-intersection